myclabs/deploy/README.md

 Options:
  --dry-run             If set, do not run any command.
 This is appropriate for testing.

  --update-db           If set, 'build update' will be run and the DB will be updated.
 If not, the user will be asked.
+ --no-update-db        If set, 'build update' will *not* be run.
+If not, the user will be asked.

  --restart-worker      If set, the given Gearman worker will be restarted.
+If not, the user will be asked.
+ --no-restart-worker   If set, the given Gearman worker will *not* be restarted.
 If not, the user will be asked.

  --help (-h)           Display this help message.
  --quiet (-q)          Do not output any message.
  --verbose (-v)        Increase verbosity of messages.